Running PHP on macOS

 For those who don’t know, macOS used to ship with a version of PHP preinstalled.
 So if you wanted to use a different version of PHP, you would install PHP, most likely using Homebrew, if your internet search goes anything like mine.

 A few macOS versions ago, Apple renamed their install and let developers know that PHP, any version of it, would eventually no longer come preinstalled.
-So, at some point, you’d always have to resort to putting it on the machine yourself.
+So, at some point, you’d always have to put it on the machine yourself.

 Apple’s last PHP version with macOS was 7.4 (if memory serves).
 When I wanted to start using PHP 8, I needed to overwrite their version with the one I installed.
 In the beginning, I used Homebrew because that’s what the Internet said to do.
 After a while, I realized I only used Homebrew to install PHP, which seemed a bit silly.